Gruz77/Physics-of-Markets/Strategies/README.md

 A strategy can be seen as a diagnostic, a measurement tool, a reduction of the information available on the markets, whose aim is to extract signal and increase it with respect to the noise.
 In other words, a strategy must be seen as a security (we can consider a portfolio of strategies).

-We note that in our case, for our signal noted x, it is very important to shift the time step to the next time to use it at time t+1 (we must not include the future return when using a signal on the past).
+Avoid look-ahead bias: we note that in our case, for our signal noted x, it is very important to shift the time step to the next time to use it at time t+1 (we must not include the future return when using a signal on the past).

 Thus, we have :
 g_t = x_t * r_(t+1)